Manu Mathuru

 Latha “LG”:

-Manu: What about violence from the justice system?
+Manu: Add to that the violence from the justice system?
 They’ve let Kausalya’s parents go free despite their confession.
-Can you believe that?
-That was Shankar’s family’s last hope for justice … and the courts have just killed it.
+That was Shankar’s family’s last hope for justice … our courts aren’t immune from caste violence either.
+Anyone here read the book Caste Pride by Manoj Mitta – it’s all about this, the legal history of caste.

 Latha “LG”: